headwinds/cross-country/README.md

 export default MyApp;
 ```

+### Tailwind CSS Support

+Each component provides a `customClass` propertity where you can supply your own tailwind css classes.

 After upgrading to Vite, this library did not with NextJS due to the way it imports its CSS.
 I [explored different approaches](https://dev.to/headwinds/comment/2bel0) and landed on [rollup-plugin-css-only](https://www.npmjs.com/package/rollup-plugin-css-only) which has minimal configuration.